The Student News Site of Edmond North High School

 Edmond North Senior, Oscar Williams, recalls that he found out from his mother.
 She came in crying and showing him videos about the fires and how they were demolishing their homeland.
 When asked about his initial reaction, Oscar replied, “I just felt really helpless, and I prayed everyone would be safe.”

 Bella mentioned that she was seeing people she had known before – friends, family, and even peers – on the news.
-There’s more than 1000 people missing currently, and terrified loved ones have made hand-written missing persons lists.
+There are more than 1,000 people missing currently, and terrified loved ones have made hand-written missing persons lists.

 HEARTBREAK AND HOPE